 Living a Dream in China: Sara is from Finland, but now lives in China with her husband and baby.
 She blogs about everything from culture shock to finding an ayi to finishing her master’s thesis.

 Marta Lives in China: Marta is from Spain.
-She writes about life with her Chinese boyfriend, Chinese TV shows, culture shock, and her chubby golden retriever.
-She and her husband were recently profiled in a magazine, but she still talks to us mortals.
+She writes about life with her Chinese partner, Chinese TV shows, culture shock, and raising a multicultural kid.

-Notes of Nomads: Jessica’s Australian (no, not Austrian, again, consult your damned map, people) and Hai is Vietnamese-Australian, and they go everywhere.
+Notes of Nomads: Jessica is Australian.
+Hai is Vietnamese-Australian, and they go everywhere.
 Seriously.
 They’ve done everything from the wife-carrying competition in Finland to grinding cinnamon in Sri Lanka.

 The Ruby Ronin: Mary lived in China AND Japan.
 She speaks both languages and has hilarious stories about dating Asian men in both countries.